EndrielKuschel/EndrielKuschel/README.md

 #### Hello, be welcome! 🖐

-My name is Endriel, I am 20 years old and I am a university student in the Information Systems course at the Universidade do Sul de Santa Catarina.
+My name is Endriel, I am 21 years old and I am a university student in the Information Systems course at the Universidade do Sul de Santa Catarina.
 I am getting more and more specialized in this world of programming and technology, seeking to develop myself more and more in this area that I consider so promising.

 Currently, I am looking to expand my knowledge in the area of ​​Business Intelligence (BI) and Data Analytics.
 Later I intend to delve even deeper into Data Science, acquiring new knowledge with Big Data and Machine Learning.

 I also have knowledge in the area of ​​cloud computing, through Microsoft Azure and Amazon AWS.
-Additionally, I have knowledge in Databases, PowerBI and Power Automate.
+Additionally, I have knowledge in Databases, Power BI and Power Automate.

 I am proud to be part of the Microsoft Ambassadors program, a community that gives me the opportunity to share and acquire new knowledge with other Ambassadors!